rik-org/rik/docs/proposals/scheduler/README.md

 ## Networking

 - When are defined the networking rules and adressing over the network ?
 Also, does the networking modules are linked to the controller ?

+---

+## Sidenotes

+- A node going alive could register to the scheduler (or the controller, to be defined) so the cluster knows its existence.
+- Nodes have a constant connection (with gRPC & HTTP/2) with the scheduler.
+If one or another lose connection, they will know they lose connection and then take action based on that.
+- In case a instance of a workload crashed we could lift up this information to the controller.
+So the controller can take actions to know if we need to schedule a new instance or not.